- Lake District

 Helvellyn is a brilliant mountain, a massive throne of stone carved using glaciers, but the Lake District’s third-highest top is yet every other victim of the honeypot effect.
 Erosion has already worn out a few rare Arctic-alpine plant life and is endangering the likes of the schelly fish, an ice age remnant found within the mountain’s Red Tarn.

-For adventure on comparable size and scale but with fewer human beings, the circuit from the Cairngorm Mountain ski centre car park up to Cairn Lochan, over the fantastic crags of the northern corries to Cairn Gorm (Britain’s 6th-maximum mountain), and down through Sròn Aonaich ticks numerous bins.
+For adventure on comparable size and scale but with fewer human beings, the circuit from the Cairngorm Mountain ski center car park up to Cairn Lochan, over the fantastic crags of the northern corries to Cairn Gorm (Britain’s 6th-maximum mountain), and down through Sròn Aonaich ticks numerous bins.
 It takes in a number of the maximum extraordinary mountain architecture in Britain and skirts the Cairngorm plateau, the very best terrain in Britain past Ben Nevis itself.
-As on any hill stroll, right device, a close study a mountain climate forecast and excellent navigational talents are essential.
+As on any hill stroll, the right device, a close study of a mountain climate forecast, and excellent navigational talents are essential.

-Most Scottish hills by no means see anything just like the crowds of some of their counterparts in England and Wales.
-However the Cobbler, inside the southern Highlands, is one of the few exceptions to the rule of thumb.
-Though an incredible mountain, its proximity to Glasgow and the Central Belt, blended with the pull of its Tolkienesque, rock-fort summit (the origin of its “nickname”) way the summer time crowds are hardly ever absent.
+Most Scottish hills by no means see anything like the crowds of some of their counterparts in England and Wales.
+However, the Cobbler, inside the Southern Highlands, is one of the few exceptions to the rule of thumb.
+Though an incredible mountain, its proximity to Glasgow and the Central Belt, blended with the pull of its Tolkienesque, rock-fort summit (the origin of its “nickname”) way the summertime crowds are hardly ever absent.

-Meall nan Tarmachan, a bit further north, lacks such an unmistakeable profile however the traverse of its full duration, balancing along rocky ridges and grassy arêtes surrounded through a sea of summits, is one of the excellent mountain strolling experiences within the Southern Highlands.
+Meall nan Tarmachan, a bit further north, lacks such an unmistakable profile.
+However, the traverse of its full duration, balancing along rocky ridges and grassy arêtes surrounded through a sea of summits, is one of the excellent mountain strolling experiences within the Southern Highlands.
 The mild –and avoidable – scramble on the descent from Meall Garbh does now not quite offer the joys of “threading the needle” (the pinnacle-swimmingly uncovered scramble to the pinnacle of the Cobbler), but it adds a piece of spice to the mixture.